ajaquith/securitymetrics-aws/readme.md

 ## The `amazon` role's `update_dns` tasks

-For Amazon servers running a mail server, the `update_dns` tasks creates a DKIM record in DNS, and creates an SPF record whitelisting the server to send email.
-This role only runs if the `public_mail_server` variable evaluates to `true`.
+For Amazon servers running a mail server, the `update_dns` tasks create a DKIM record in DNS, and create an SPF record whitelisting the server to send email.
+These tasks runs only if the `is_ec2_environment` variable evaluates to `true`.

 For security reasons, the portions of this role that update Amazon Web Services do not execute on the remote host; these steps use the `local_action` idiom to execute on the Ansible controller workstation.
 The role: